chiaki-i/ochacaml4d-derive-instruction/README.md

 ## Which directory is for which derivation path?

 ### Tail version revived (2025 Feb)
-- Eval1st's f1st recursively calls f1t instead of f1.
+- At first, Eval1st included f1st to handle multi-arg tail call, but it was integrated with f1s.
 - Eval1st, 2st, 5st, 7st, 7st1, 8st, 9st, 9st1, 10st

 ### part of c represents return stack (Jan 19-25)